Writing a Book Outline: 5 Essential Sections That Build a Solid Story

 Headspace Midpoint

-At a little way past the midpoint, Astra begins to realize that the “normal” she craves may never happen again.
+At a little past the midpoint, Astra begins to realize that the “normal” she craves may never happen again.
 The entire world knows her name, she may not survive the game of Headspace, and even if she does, she has bonded with someone who revealed that the universe is so much bigger than than she knew.

-Astra’s perspective changes both on her own life and the universe at large, and she must accept that her old life isn’t coming back.
-She need to push on.
+Astra's perspective changes both on her own life and the universe at large, and she must accept that her old life isn’t coming back.
+She needs to push on.

 While there isn’t a major defining middle moment, Astra’s transformation is apparent roughly around fifty to seventy precent into the book.
 She stops craving her old normal and instead looks forward and accepts that her fate was uncertain and might result in death.